elastic/kibana/.github/ISSUE_TEMPLATE/failing-test.md

 ### Standard output

-Please also include the standard output!
+Please also include the standard output of at least the failing test.
+Doesn't have to be the entire, usually very large, output, but try to include a good chunk up to the failure.
+You can look the for last `pass` and start copying from there.
 This is way more helpful in debugging test issues than just the stack trace as it lets us see what was happening *before* the test failed.
 It also includes browser console output at the end, which may include relevant errors.

 ### Screenshots and attachments